atikh/MDPySPN/README.md

 ### Transitions

-A timed transition with its required arguments and a sample distribution function is defined like so:
+A timed transition with its required arguments and a sample distribution function is defined as:
 ```bash
 t1 = Transition(label="Transition 1", t_type="T")
 t1.set_distribution(distribution="expon", a=0.0, b=1.0/1.0)
 ```

-An immediate transition with its required arguments and a sample weight is defined like so:
+An immediate transition with its required arguments and a sample weight is defined as:
 ```bash
 t2 = Transition(label="Transition 2", t_type="I")
 t2.set_weight(weight=0.8)